-Although it may seem like the 60/40 plan offers parents an unequal amount of parenting plan by its name, depending on work and school schedules, the amount of time parents actually spend with their children face-to-face could be very different.
+Although it may seem like the 60/40 plan offers parents an unequal amount of parenting plan by its name, depending on work and school schedules, the time parents spend with their children face-to-face could be very different.
 Let's look at two ways parents might organize a 60/40 arrangement:

-- The every-extended-weekend plan: This arrangement involves the child spending four weekdays with one parent, and a three-day weekend with the other parent.
+- The every-extended weekend plan involves the child spending four weekdays with one parent and three days with the other.

-- The 4-3 plan: This plan simply involves the child or living three days with one parent and four days with the other alternatively.
+- The 4-3 plan involves the child living three days with one parent and four days with the other alternatively.
 The split of days can fall anywhere in the week.

-As referenced above, it's important for parents to analyze any child custody arrangement from the perspective of how much face-to-face time they'll actually have with their children.
-The every-extended-weekend plan, for example, will allow the weekend parent to spend a great deal of face-to-face time with the child even though the weekend parent receives fewer days.
+As referenced above, parents need to analyze any child custody arrangement from the perspective of how much face-to-face time they'll have with their children.
+The every-extended weekend plan, for example, will allow the weekend parent to spend a great deal of face-to-face time with the child even though the weekend parent receives fewer days.

 Do you think that the 60/40 plan is right for your family?
-A Texas divorce lawyer can assist you in reviewing the different parenting plan options available to suit your needs and offer guidance to choose the most appropriate child custody arrangement.
+A Texas child custody lawyer can assist you in reviewing the different parenting plan options available to suit your needs and offer guidance to choose the most appropriate child custody arrangement.

 Source: CustodyXChange, "60/40 Custody & Visitation Schedules: 2 Examples," accessed Sep.
 01, 2017